-The foregoing items of business are more fully described in the proxy statement accompanying this Notice.
+The foregoing items of business are more fully described in the proxy statement accompanying this Notice of Internet Availability.

-The Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access our proxy statement, notice of annual meeting, form of proxy and our annual report, is first being sent or given on or about April [•], 2024 to all stockholders entitled to vote at the annual meeting.
-The Notice provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of proxy materials by mail.
-The proxy materials and our annual report can be accessed as of April [•], 2024 by visiting www.proxyvote.com.
+The Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability"), containing instructions on how to access our proxy statement, notice of Annual Meeting, form of proxy and our annual report, is first being sent or given on or about April 9, 2024 to all stockholders entitled to vote at the Annual Meeting.
+The Notice of Internet Availability provides instructions on how to vote online or by telephone and includes instructions on how to receive a paper copy of proxy materials by mail.
+The proxy materials and our annual report can be accessed as of April 9, 2024 by visiting www.proxyvote.com.
 All you have to do is enter the control number located on your proxy card.

-Only stockholders of record as of March 26, 2024 are entitled to notice of and to vote at the annual meeting.
-For ten days prior to the annual meeting, a complete list of stockholders of record entitled to vote at the annual meeting will be available for examination by any stockholder for any purpose relevant to the annual meeting.
+Only stockholders of record as of March 26, 2024 are entitled to notice of and to vote at the Annual Meeting.
+For ten days prior to the Annual Meeting, a complete list of stockholders of record entitled to vote at the Annual Meeting will be available for examination by any stockholder for any purpose relevant to the Annual Meeting.
 If you would like to view the list, please contact our corporate secretary to schedule an appointment by calling (425) 620-8520 or writing to Athira Pharma, Inc., 18706 North Creek Parkway, Suite 104, Bothell, Washington 98011, Attention: Corporate Secretary.